Beware of scams

 You can take steps to protect your personal information and beware of fraudulent scams.
-Unfortunately, scammers and bad actors tend to increase their activity during times of emergencies.
-As we all face this pandemic, these fraudsters are trying new ways to prey on the stress and fear some might be feeling during this challenging time.
+Unfortunately, scammers and bad actors are always trying new ways to get access to personal information.

-Recently, we have seen fraud attempts that involve Caller ID spoofing the phone number for Centra’s Contact Center.
-These scammers have been calling Members and claiming to be employees from various companies.
+Some fraud attempts involve Caller ID spoofing phone numbers for legitimate businesses, or scammers call from other numbers claiming to be employees from various companies.
 For example, a scammer might call and claim to be from Centra’s Fraud Department.
-While on the phone, the scammers say that you will be receiving a text message about fraud on your debit card and advise you on how to respond.
+While on the phone, the scammers say that you’ll be receiving a text message about fraud on your debit card and advise you on how to respond.

 Please know that our Team Members will never tell you how you should respond to a fraud text alert.
-If you receive one of these alerts, carefully review the purchase information and only reply ‘yes’ if you are certain that you or your family made the purchase.
+If you receive one of these alerts, carefully review the purchase information and only reply ‘yes’ if you’re certain that you or your family made the purchase.

-Centra will also never call you to ask for any personal information, including login information and card numbers.
-If you receive a call from someone who says they are a Centra representative, and you weren’t expecting a call from us, please hang up and call us at 800-232-3642 or reach out to us here.
+Centra will never call or text you to ask for any personal information, including login information and card numbers.
+If you receive a call or text from someone who claims to be Centra, and you weren’t expecting a call or text from us, please call us directly at 800-232-3642 or reach out to us here.

 IF YOU EVER DOUBT THE VALIDITY OF A CALL FROM SOMEONE WHO SAYS THEY ARE A CENTRA REPRESENTATIVE, PLEASE HANG UP AND CALL US AT 800-232-3642.